IAN MATTHEW WATSON

 In 2002, Ian and Janine moved to Stratford, Ontario.
 They became parents when they travelled to China to accept their long-wished-for daughter, Anik.
 These were extraordinary years for Ian as he was immersed in his work and created a life with his wife and daughter.

 Janine and Anik send their deepest thanks to all of the family and friends who have supported us throughout Ian’s journey with cancer.
-A family funeral will take place at Christ Lutheran Church in Kipling, Saskatchewan and a Celebration of Life will take place in Stratford at a later date.
+A family funeral will take place at Christ Lutheran Church in Kipling, Saskatchewan and a Celebration of Life will take place at the Festival Theatre, 55 Queen St, Stratford on Sunday, May 12th at 2:00 p.m.

 As expressions of sympathy, donations may be made to The Professional Development Program for Coaching at the Stratford Festival, or The Canadian Cancer Society through the W.G.
 Young Funeral Home, 430 Huron Street, Stratford, Ontario.
 519.271.7411 www.wgyoungfuneralhome.com